-13.1.1 Laboratories should control their measurement processes so that reported results will be within required tolerances.
+13.1.1 Measurements of poor quality will affect programs adversely by causing incorrect decisions, loss of material, rejected product, equipment failure, and operational errors.
+It is important for analytical chemistry laboratories to control their measurement processes so that reported results will be within required tolerances.
 Measurement control can vary from simple, manual calibration and control-charting practices to more sophisticated computer programs.
-The more sophisticated programs should include provisions for monitoring the qualification of methods and analysts (see Fig. 1).
+The more sophisticated programs usually include provisions for monitoring the qualification of methods and analysts (see Fig. 1).

 13.1.2 The recommended practices given in this section define a simplified measurement control program, although the principles involved apply to any measurement control program.
-If a program involving a computer is required, the computer program used should be verified and validated using established practices.
+If a more sophisticated program involving a computer is required, the computer program used must be verified and validated using established practices for ensuring the quality of computer programs.
 Also, a statistician should be consulted in designing any sophisticated program.